Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Roads & VehiclesWaterways & Vessels.
 A significant historical year for this entry is 1857.

 Location.
 44° 4.523′ N, 98° 34.544′ W. Marker is in Wessington Springs, South Dakota, in Jerauld County.
-Marker is on State Highway 34, on the left when traveling north.
-Located near a roadside park overlook, in western Wessington Springs, on a trail on the west side of a side road going north.
+It can be reached from State Highway 34 0.3 miles west of Dakota Avenue South, on the right when traveling west.
+Located along the Old Grade Trail, near a roadside park overlook in western Wessington Springs.
 Touch for map.
 Marker is in this post office area: Wessington Springs SD 57382, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Robert S. Vessey (within shouting distance of this marker); Governor Vessey - Father of Mother's Day (within shouting distance of this marker); Wessington Springs Roadside Park (about 300 feet away, measured in a direct line); Rube Goldberg Ski Lift Gadget
+At least 8 other markers are within walking distance of this marker: Robert S. Vessey (within shouting distance of this marker); Governor Vessey - Father of Mother's Day (within shouting distance of this marker); Wessington Springs Roadside Park (about

 Paid Advertisement